 Our church has traditionally been a church of missions and outreach.
 We donate food, clothing, living necessities, and money to those in need - locally, nationally, and internationally.
 We sponsor

-several children through World Vision and donate to UCC missions, Helping Hands food pantry, the Salvation Army, Shoreline Soup Kitchens and Food Pantries, the Diaper Bank, Eddy House Homeless Shelter, and other worthwhile charities.
+a child through Save the Children and donate to UCC missions, Helping Hands food pantry, the Salvation Army, Shoreline Soup Kitchens and Food Pantries, Eddy House Homeless Shelter, and other worthwhile charities.

 In February, 2014, we welcomed Rebecca Blomgren as our new organist/choir director.
 Becky has extensive church music experience and is a skilled musician who plays piano, organ, recorder,

 handbells, and has significant vocal training.
 She attended Oberlin Conservatory of Music and Kent State University School of Music.
 Becky has an enthusiastic love of singing, a joyful approach

 to our choir, and adds a wonderful diversity of music styles to our worship.

 The choir sings weekly during the 10:00 AM worship service, as well as at special services, holidays and events.
 Anthems are not limited to a particular style, but range from early music through to modern gospel sounds.
 Newcomers are always welcome, if you enjoy good fellowship, music, and

 spiritual singing, please feel free to join in.
 Everyone is welcome, from high school age on up, regardless of musical experience.

 Choir rehearsal is on Thursday evenings at 7:15 p.m. and on Sunday mornings at 9:00 a.m.
 In addition, an expanded choir is assembled around Christmas and Easter to sing larger works.